Stop the

 TL;DR

-• 02 His Acting Attorney General settled on behalf of the Government, creating a $1.776B fund with no Judicial or Congressional oversight (aka "slush fund").
+• 02 His Acting Attorney General settled on behalf of the government, creating a $1.776B fund with no judicial or congressional oversight (aka a "slush fund").

 • 03 If allowed, this settlement would set a precedent for ALL future presidents to usurp unlimited public funds without Congressional approval.